AY2425S2-CS2103T-T15-4/tp/docs/DeveloperGuide.md

 ### Tag Search Feature

 The tag search feature will allow users to search for client by tag. this allows users to be able to look for a specific group of people(for example, looking for "friends").
+We also allow the user to search for a particular tag by clicking on the tag in the person list.

 We create a brand new command called TagCommand, which will be used to execute the predicate.
 TagCommand: Executes the predicate via Model#updateFilteredPersonList.